intlify/bundle-tools/packages/unplugin-vue-i18n/README.md

   If you fetch some resources from the backend, the data **must be pre-compiled** for production. exmaple is [here](https://github.com/intlify/vue-i18n-next/tree/master/examples/backend).

+### `jitCompilation`

+- **Type:** `boolean`
+- **Default:** `false`

+  Whether locale mesages should be compiled by JIT (Just in Time) compilation with vue-i18n's message compiler.

+  > ⚠️ NOTE:
+  This option works with vue-i18n v9.3 and later.

+  JIT compilation has been supported since vue-i18n v9.3.
+This means that since v9 was released until now, the message compiler compiles to executable JavaScript code, however it did not work in the CSP environment.
+Also, since this was an AOT (Ahead of Time) compilation, it was not possible to dynamically retrieve locale messages from the back-end Database and compose locale mesages with programatic.

+  > ⚠️ NOTE:
+  Enabling JIT compilation causes the message compiler to generate AST objects for locale mesages instead of JavaScript code.
+If you pre-compile locale messages with a tool such as the [Intlify CLI](https://github.com/intlify/cli) and import them dynamically, you need to rebuild that resource.

+  About JIT compilation, See [here](https://vue-i18n.intlify.dev/guide/advanced/optimization.html#jit-compilation)

 ### `runtimeOnly`